 Keep your GLP-1 vials refrigerated at 36-46°F (2-8°C).
 Do not freeze.
 Store in the original carton or amber vial to protect from light.
-Before each use, inspect the solution - it should be clear and colorless to slightly yellow.
-Do not use if it's cloudy, discolored, or has particles.
-If the medication appears cloudy or discolored, you may need to provide photo verification to your pharmacy to assess its usability.
+Before each use, inspect the solution — standard tirzepatide (with B6) should appear clear and/or slightly yellow, standard semaglutide (with B12) will appear pink to reddish, and additive-free (Pure) formulations will appear clear or near-colorless.
+Do not use if it's cloudy or has particles.
+If the medication appears unusual, you may need to provide photo verification to your pharmacy to assess its usability.

 Refrigeration: Store vials between 36-46°F (2-8°C).
 Keep away from freezer vents, direct sunlight, and hot cars.
 Return the vial to the fridge immediately after each dose.